Why Choose PSIM for Power Electronics Simulation?

 PSIM has level 2 Models for the switch (diode, MOSFET, IGBT), these models are derived from datasheet parameters and can be used in larger system level simulations including motor models and digital control circuits that cannot be run with SPICE.
 Make use of the dual model definitions to verify the level 2 model vs the SPICE model.

 Experienced SPICE designers have likely encountered the frustration of SPICE model syntax compatibility.
-PSIM allows users to run two SPICE engines, the native PSIM SPICE engine which is a NGSPICE/SPICE 3F variant or to run LTSPICE.
+PSIM allows users to run LTspice.
+Leverage PSIM’s dual model definitions which allow one schematic to be used with PSIM or SPICE.

 The PSIM AC sweep tool is optimized for the study of switching power converters.